jasmine/jasmine-ajax/.github/CONTRIBUTING.md

 * _Be browser agnostic_ - if you must rely on browser-specific functionality, please write it in a way that degrades gracefully
 * _Write specs_ - Jasmine's a testing framework; don't add functionality without test-driving it
 * _Write code in the style of the rest of the repo_ - Jasmine should look like a cohesive whole
-* _Ensure the *entire* test suite is green_ in all the big browsers and JSHint - your contribution shouldn't break Jasmine for other users
+* _Ensure the *entire* test suite is green_ in all the big browsers and eslint - your contribution shouldn't break Jasmine for other users

 Follow these tips and your pull request, patch, or suggestion is much more likely to be integrated.